 Additionally, a field squad composed of a female Commander Shepard and any two of Ashley Williams, Tali'Zorah nar Rayya, or Liara T'Soni also qualifies as an Amazon Brigade, particularly at higher levels.
 And in the sequel, Female Shepard with Jack, Kasumi Goto, Miranda Lawson, Samara, Tali, Morinth, and Liara T'Soni (in DLC) counts.

 And in the third game, Female Shepard with Ashley, Tali, Liara and EDI, or the Omega DLC squadmates.

 In Mass Effect 1, should you refuse to recruit Garrus, kill Wrex and sacrifice Kaidan on Virmire as a Femshep, an Amazon Brigade squad will be your only option.

-Ratchet & Clank Future: A Crack in Time has the Valkyries, an army of ace pilots and shock troopers comprised entirely of female aliens.
+The Valkyries, an army of ace pilots and shock troopers comprised entirely of female aliens.
 Despite the name, male versions exist but, according to a piece of Galactic Trivia, were banished after failing to ask for directions during their pilgrimage after their home colony was decimated by a supernova.

 The Galactic Rangers are apparently all female as well, although whether that's correct or simply the squad leader unnecessarily taking the Mickey isn't explained.